 "Best cruise through the past!" — SF Bay Guardian "Best of the Bay" 2007

-Enjoy a half dozen stops of the "Ten Years..." audio tour, hosted by Chris Carlsson and LisaRuth Elliott.
-Tour ends at 20th and Lexington in the Mission.
+Enjoy a half dozen stops of the "Ten Years..." audio tour, hosted by LisaRuth Elliott.
+Tour ends at 20th and San Carlos (between Valencia and Mission Sts).
+RSVP

 Social, historical, and critical tours through San Francisco.

 Shaping San Francisco co-director Chris Carlsson conducts historical tours of San Francisco by bicycle.
 Bring a snack and water — we don't stop for food!
 Please email us to RSVP, less than five people cancels!
 (And include your phone number so we can call you if rain washes out the tour!)

 We request a $15-50 sliding scale donation for our bike tours (but are flexible and you can pay less--or more!--as you see fit), benefiting Shaping San Francisco

 Summer-Fall 2014 Tours — Tours start at 12 noon at 518 Valencia (at 16th Street) in San Francisco unless otherwise indicated.

 Need to Rent a Bike?
 Go to Pier 40 to the Bike Hut!

 Saturday, November 22, 2014